Elvis10ten/elvis10ten.github.io/content/posts/2024-01-01-algorithm-design-manual/index.md

    $$
    \sum_{i=0}^{n}t(i) \leq 3n
    $$
-   * > Conclusion: A sequence of $n$ `add` operations costs at most $3n$, hence each `add` in the sequence costs at most 3 on average (constant time), which is the amortized cost according to the aggregate method.
-Hence the amortized cost of insertion is O(1).
+   * > **Interpretation**: A sequence of $n$ `add` operations costs at most $3n$, hence each `add` in the sequence costs at most $3$ (constant time) on average, which is the amortized cost according to the aggregate method.
+     > **Conclusion**: This proves that the amortized cost of insertion to a dynamic array with doubling is $O(1)$.
-8. Amortized analysis helps us assess the overall efficiency of dynamic arrays by considering the average cost of a sequence of operations.
+1. Amortized analysis helps us assess the overall efficiency of dynamic arrays by considering the average cost of a sequence of operations.
 While individual resize operations may be expensive, they are relatively rare compared to the numerous cheap insertion operations.
 This balancing act ensures that the average cost of inserting elements into a dynamic array remains constant, even though individual resize operations may be costly.
-9. Amortized analysis is a technique used to evaluate the average cost of a sequence of operations, taking into account the occasional high-cost operations.
+2. Amortized analysis is a technique used to evaluate the average cost of a sequence of operations, taking into account the occasional high-cost operations.
 It is particularly useful for analyzing data structures that may perform expensive operations like resizing or rebalancing, even though the majority of operations are relatively cheap.
 The goal of amortized analysis is to provide a more realistic measure of the data structure's performance by considering the overall trend of costs over a series of operations.
 It avoids the limitations of worst-case analysis, which can overestimate the performance of a data structure if the worst-case scenario is unlikely to occur frequently.
 The key idea behind amortized analysis is that the cost of a particular operation can be partially paid for by the cost of other operations that are performed later.
 This way, the overall cost of the sequence of operations is spread out over time, and the average cost per operation is lower than the worst-case cost of any single operation.
-10. Pointers represent the address of a location in memory.
+3. Pointers represent the address of a location in memory.
 Pointers are the connections that hold the nodes (i.e. elements) of linked data-structures together.
-11. In C:
+4. In C:
     * `*p` denotes the item that is pointed to by pointer `p`
     * `&x` denotes the address of (i.e. pointer to) a particular variable `x`.
     * A special `NULL` pointer value is used to denote unassigned pointers.
-12. All linked data-structures share certain properties:
+5. All linked data-structures share certain properties:
     * Each node contains one or more data field.
     * Each node contains a pointer field to at least one other node.
     * Finally, we need a pointer to the head of the data-structure, so we know where to access it.